 Like breakfast, lunch and dinner on the Hurtigruten ms Richard With are served buffet style.
 The lunch buffet has hot and cold dishes, salads, cheese, and breads.
 Of course, there's always a dessert selection.
 Coffee and tea are self-serve.
 I loved having broiled or baked salmon at lunch almost every day.Continue to 6 of 19 below.

 The intimate Raftsundet Restaurant is forward on deck 4 near the Troll Bar and shore excursion desk.
 It's also called Norway's Coastal Kitchen.
 This tiny specialty dining venue is a la carte and reservation-only.
 It's perfect for a special meal and an opportunity to try some superb Norwegian dishes.
 Since the ship serves most of its meals buffet-style, it was a pleasant surprise to experience such a memorable gourmet dinner.

-The menu on our voyage was outstanding, beautifully presented, featured mostly Norwegian products, and included:
+The menu was outstanding, beautifully presented, featured mostly Norwegian products, and included: